This

 If

-displayed label controls will be used.
+displayed label controls will usually be used.

 Within the properties you’ll see a few output properties